nchiappetta83/studiosync/README.md

 # StudioSync

-StudioSync is a lightweight shared dashboard and sync tool built for architecture and design studio workflows.
+StudioSync is a lightweight shared scheduling dashboard built for architecture and design studio workflows.

 It helps teams keep shared scheduling information in sync using a simple desktop app and a shared folder location, making it easier to manage studio coordination without relying on overly complex software.

 ## Why StudioSync exists

-Many studios still rely on shared folders, network drives, and simple scheduling files to coordinate work.
-That approach is practical, but it can also be fragile, inconsistent, and difficult for non-technical users.
+Many studios still rely on simple scheduling files like Word and Excel to coordinate work between team members.
+That approach is practical, but it can also be fragile, inconsistent, and difficult to assign tasks outside of a dedicated meeting.

 StudioSync was built to make that workflow easier by providing a simple interface for locating, syncing, and working with shared studio scheduling data.